hynek/svcs/docs/glossary.md

     ```

     In this case `view` uses *svcs* to *locate* a `Database` and then *injects* it into `do_something()`.
+    `do_something()` doesn't know where `db` is coming from and how it was created.
+    It only knows it needs to do database stuff.

     ::: {seealso}
     - <https://en.wikipedia.org/wiki/Dependency_injection>